jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 `Promise.resolve()`: It takes a value as its single argument and returns a Promise that will immediately, but asynchronously, be fulfilled to that value.
 `Promise.reject()`: It takes a value as its single argument and returns a Promise that will immediately, but asynchronously, be rejected with that value as the reason.

+### Making Promises from scratch:

+constructor

+> Once a Promise is resolved or rejected, any additional attempts to settle it will fail silently.

 ### `async` and `await`